chimericdream/worldofpannotia.com/src/_epic_specific_magic_armor/bulwark-of-the-great-dragon.md

   costToCreateSpecial: ""
   weight: ""
   description: |
     This _+6 heavy shield_ bears the image of a dragon's head.
 Three times per day, the bearer of the shield can command it to belch forth a breath weapon of the appropriate type.
 The range of this breath weapon is 80 feet (if a line) or 40 feet (if a cone).
-Regardless of the type, the breath weapon deals 20d6 points of damage.
+Regardless of the type, the breath weapon deals {% die_roll 20 6 0 %} points of damage.
 In addition, the shield provides the bearer with resistance 50 to the energy type that matches its breath weapon.
 To determine what type of _dragon shield_ is found, roll d% and consult the following table:

     |---
     | d% | Color | Breath